muellerflorian/corona-fish/workflows/probe_design/probe-design-overview.md

 defined for a target regions type, the script will create a multi-fasta file, e.g. multiple fasta entries in one file,

+In this function, you can define if the fasta sequence should be the **reverse complement**.

 __Note__: fasta file names, sequence ids or description should **NOT** contain underscores.
 In Oligostan, underscores are used to split string to extract some meta-data.

 #### Workflow